Resources for investors

 The Self-Certified Investor Prospectus Exemption is not available for purchases of securities of investment funds.
 A business relying on this exemption must obtain from each investor a signed Confirmation of Qualifying Criteria form and an Acknowledgement of Risks form, as set out in the exemption.

-Self-Certified Investors can only rely on the exemption in Ontario Instrument 45-507 Self-Certified Investor Prospectus Exemption (Interim Class Order) to invest up to $30,000 in aggregate during the calendar year in exempt market securities.
-For example, if today is September 1st, and Joan is a Self-Certified Investor who had relied on the Self-Certified Investor Prospectus Exemption to invest $25,000 in a business earlier in the calendar year, she can only use the Self-Certified Investor Prospectus Exemption to invest up to $5,000 more, in that business or another business, until January 1st of the next year.
+Self-Certified Investors can only rely on the exemption in Ontario Instrument 45-510 Self-Certified Investor Prospectus Exemption (Interim Class Order) to invest up to $50,000 in aggregate during the calendar year in exempt market securities.
+For example, if today is September 1st, and Joan is a self-certified investor who had relied on the self-certified investor prospectus exemption to invest $45,000 in a business earlier in the calendar year, she can only use the self-certified investor prospectus exemption to invest up to $5,000 more, in that business or another business, until January 1st of the next year.

-A Self-Certified Investor must also provide a representation in the subscription agreement that after purchasing securities of the business, the total investment cost of all securities of all businesses acquired by the investor for the calendar year as a Self-Certified Investor does not exceed $30,000.
+A self-certified investor must also provide a representation in the subscription agreement that after purchasing securities of the business, the total investment cost of all securities of all businesses acquired by the investor for the calendar year as a self-certified investor does not exceed $50,000.

 If you are not an accredited investor or a self-certified investor, you may still be able to invest in a wide range of potential investments that may not be available through traditional stock exchanges.
 For example: